"Beginners," "Tree of Life" win Gotham Film Awards

 Mills lauded his cast, singling out Plummer by saying there was "no good reason for Christopher Plummer to believe in me.
 But he did."

-The best documentary honour went to "Better This World," about two boyhood friends from Texas accused of attempting to bomb the 2008 Republican convention.
+The best documentary honor went to "Better This World," about two boyhood friends from Texas accused of attempting to bomb the 2008 Republican convention.

 Felicity Jones took the prize for breakthrough actor for her work in "Like Crazy," playing a British student separated from her American boyfriend after her visa expires.